SurrogateInc/surrortg-sdk/docs/source/custom_game_creation.md

 ```

 The SimpleGame template does not do much by itself other than it provides
-a convinient basis for basically any simple game for the platform.
+a convenient basis for basically any simple game for the platform.

 So at the top of the file, we import generic
 [Game](modules/surrortg.html#module-surrortg.game) class and